ak0345/quetzal_gfn/README.md

 seeds.
 The suffix is optional in the name regexes, so runs recorded before seeds existed still parse, with `train_seed` empty.

-**The results in the paper use dump seeds only.** The "three seeds (0, 42, 100)" of Table 6 are three samples of 5,000 molecules drawn from one trained checkpoint per configuration; every `seed0/`, `seed42/` and `seed100/` directory under `results/dumps/<run>/` records the same `last.ckpt`.
-Those error bars are therefore sampling variance and exclude training variance entirely, and the limitation that fine-tuning margins are "of the same order as the seed variance in the guide sweep" compares against that quantity rather than run-to-run spread.
-Re-running stage 1 with `SEEDS` set is what measures the latter.

-Because nothing was seeded before, the released checkpoints were each trained under an uncontrolled seed and cannot be reproduced exactly; runs from here on can be.

 ---

 ## Configuration reference